Auto-appendicectomy

 February, 15 1921

-Evan O’Neill Kane (1861-1932), country surgeon and railway accident specialist who performed a self-appendicectomy under local anaesthesia in a hospital setting and published the case to support “major” surgery under local infiltration.
+Evan O’Neill Kane (1861-1932), country surgeon and railway accident specialist performed a self-appendicectomy under local anaesthesia in a hospital setting.
+Kane published the case to support “major” surgery under local infiltration.

-Kane published his own case report, and it reads like a deliberate proof-of-concept for major abdominal surgery under local anaesthesia.
-He describes chronic appendicitis, minimal prep (“one day’s starvation” and oil), walking to hospital, premedication with morphine, then announcing (to everyone’s alarm) that he would perform the operation himself.
+Kane describes a history of chronic appendicitis, minimal prep (“one day’s starvation” and oil), walking to hospital, premedication with morphine, then announcing (to everyone’s alarm) that he would perform the operation himself.
 He positioned himself semi-sitting with the table head raised, pillows under his shoulders, a foot brace to flex hips/knees, and had the anaesthetist push his head forward so he could see the field.

 • Incision planning: mapped the site “one inch below McBurney’s point,” planned a 3.5 inch diagonal incision (larger than he preferred in routine cases because he “did not know what to expect” in himself).